ALERT: CUSE has changed funding policies for 2019-2020.

 with a grant application.

-Students who are planning to submit grant proposals to The Flatley Center for Undergraduate Scholarly Engagement (CUSE), The First Year of Studies (FYS), The Institute for Scholarship in the Liberal Arts (ISLA), The Glynn Family Honors Program, and the College of Science should do so through the Common Application.
+Students who are planning to submit grant proposals to The Flatley Center for Undergraduate Scholarly Engagement (CUSE), The Institute for Scholarship in the Liberal Arts (ISLA), The Glynn Family Honors Program, and the College of Science should do so through the Common Application.

-The deadline to submit grant applications to CUSE for summer projects March 9.
+The deadline to submit grant applications to CUSE for summer projects is March 6 .
 Please review our grant policies and submit your application on time in order to be considered for funding.

 - Before you begin entering your proposal on the Common Application, please make sure you read the appropriate program guidelines thoroughly so that you submit all the materials required for that particular grant office.

 - If you are eligible, you should submit your proposal to more than one grant program.
 Check all boxes that apply, but submit ONLY ONE proposal per project.

 - Make sure you indicate the correct net ID of your faculty recommender.

 - All proposals must include a letter of recommendation from a Notre Dame Faculty member of the appropriate department for the project and the funding opportunity.

 - Unless otherwise indicated by the funding opportunity, a detailed and accurate budget justification must be submitted with the proposal.

 - Some opportunities request additional documents beyond the proposal, letter, and budget.
 Refer to the specific grant requirements and upload materials as “additional documents”.